top of page

 In the bowl of your mixer or a regular bowl, beat the eggs and the oil.
 Add half the flour and stir with fork to combine.
 At this point begin to mix with dough hook, gradually adding more flour.
 If not using the machine, then add flour gradually mixing with fork.
 Once you have a dough consistency, you want it to be a bit sticky, turn it out on a floured wood board ( a clean cutting board of any type is fine).
 Knead with your hands adding a little more flour at a time until you have a silky and non sticky texture.
 Form a ball, place on board and place a bowl over top to let it rest for at-least 30 minutes, up to an hour.

 Cut ball into four pieces, each piece is a serving.
-Roll each through the machine to flatten OR use rolling pin and roll until size
+Roll each through the machine to flatten OR use rolling pin and roll until size.
+If dough feels sticky, flour it before putting through machine.

-Boil a pot of water and place each serving in for 60 seconds, remove with slotted spoon, place in serving dish and cook the next batch of pasta.
+Boil a pot of water and place each serving in for 2 minutes, remove with large strainer and add directly to sauce